This post may contain affiliate links.Please read our disclosure policy.

 • Use the super-smoke feature on your Traeger for extra smoke flavor!

-• Different-sized turkey: Smoke time stays the same (4 hours) but cooking time after increasing the temperature will change, check out the table below
+• Different-sized turkey: Smoke time stays the same (4 hours) but the cooking time after increasing the temperature will change, check out the table below

 Recipe FAQs